5 Key Changes You Need to Know About the Nutrition Facts Label

 The FDA announced the nutrition facts label changes in 2016, but it gave food companies until 2020 and 2021 to make the changes.
 Companies with 10 million dollars in annual sales had until January of 2020 to make the changes.
 Companies with less than 10 million dollars in annual sales had until January of 2021.
-So, now, with only a few exceptions, you will see the new label on all commercially packaged food items.

 Why Was the Label Redesigned?